jonreid/ViewControllerPresentationSpy/README.md

 ### How can I test something that's presented using DispatchQueue.main?

 Create an expectation in your test case.
-Fulfill it in the verifier's `testCompletion` block.
+Fulfill it in the verifier's `testCompletion` closure.
 Add a short wait at the start of the Assert phase.

 ```swift
 func test_showAlertOnMainDispatchQueue_shouldDoSomething() {